How to use the command 'mysql' (with examples)

 Explanation:

-• database_name: The name of the database you want to connect to.
+• database_name: Specifies the name of the database you want to connect to.
+This tells MySQL the target database where you wish to execute various SQL commands.

 Example output: